maxcruickshanks/Discord-Bot-aitextgen/README.md

 If you are going to use Windows, you will need to modify the code for `LLM.generate_message` and `LLM.python_training`.

 ## WSL/Ubuntu
-First, clone the repository (or download it): `git repo clone maxcruickshanks/discord-bot-aitextgen`
+First, clone the repository (or download it): `git clone https://github.com/maxcruickshanks/discord-bot-aitextgen.git`

 Second, install the required pip packages: `pip install -r requirements.txt`